kubernetes-sigs/kubebuilder/README.md

 ## Philosophy

+See [DESIGN.md](DESIGN.md) for the guiding principals of the various KubeBuilder projects.

+TL;DR:

 Provide clean library abstractions with clear and well exampled godocs.

 - Prefer using go *interfaces* and *libraries* over relying on *code generation*